danfuzz/samizdat/doc/language-guide/04-operators.md

 A slice expression using `..!` is equivalent to calling `expression.slice(start, end)`.

-**Note:** `expression[..!]` is a convenient shorthand for getting a sequence of all but the last element of `expression`.
+**Note:** `expression[..!]` is a convenient shorthand for getting a sequence of all but the last element of `expression`. `expression[..]` is somewhat pointless but still allowed.

 **Note:** `slice` by definition always takes ints and not arbitrary keys.
 This may be confusing enough (when operating on maps) to warrant a change